manasb-uoe/selp-mytravelog/README.md

 # MyTravelog - Social Networking Travel Website
 A social networking travel website developed using Django Web Framework, where users can share and log their beautiful moments to help others plan their trips.
-The website also incorporates a ranking system, where each user gets ranked based on their travel and social statistics, motivation them to be more active in order to compete with other users.
+The website also incorporates a ranking system, where each user gets ranked based on their travel and social statistics, motivating them to be more active in order to compete with other users.

 ## Developer Documentation